-Though their flavor is often compared to spinach, the thickness and texture of nettles make them a better candidate for the kind of coarse pesto that clings to high-quality pasta.
-Spread the leftover on sandwiches, swirl it into aïoli as a dip for artichoke leaves, or thin it with a little additional olive oil and use it as a pizza sauce.–Jess Thomson
+Though their flavor is often compared to spinach, nettles have a thickness and texture that makes them a better candidate for use in the kind of coarse pesto that clings to pasta.
+Spread any leftover pesto on sandwiches, swirl it into aïoli as a dip for artichoke leaves, or thin it with additional olive oil and use it as a pizza sauce.–Jess Thomson

 Bucatini with Nettle-Pecan Pesto Recipe

 - 25 M